scottisloud/rtt-jekyll/dnd.md

 ---
 layout: page
-title: Encryption Dungeion
+title: Encryption Dungeon
-permalink: /dungeon/
+permalink: /dnd/
 nav: false
-tagline: Some slaes engineers and a professor come together to solve a mystery!
+#tagline: Some sales engineers and a professor come together to solve a mystery!
 ---
 # Welcome to the Encryption Dungeon

 ## Introduction